KatherineMichel/church-website-and-marketing-on-a-budget/changing_global_landscape.md

 The organizations that stay relevant, will not be the ones that are the most pious.
 They will be the ones that adapt the fastest, and the best, and achieve a network effect.

-As software and mobile "eat the world," and our lifestyles are reorganized,

 The church should not exactly aspire to copy The Bible App or to be like Upworthy.
 The church should use case studies such as these to extract knowledge that can be applied to reach a similar popularity, but within the context appropriate to the United Methodist Church.